 A continuous shared-use path for pedestrians, cyclists and horse riders is planned from Cambridge to Linton and will form part of the Linton Greenway.
 More information on Greenways is available on the Greenways project page.

 Phase 2 of the scheme involves a new public transport route from the A11 via Sawston and Shelford to the Cambridge Biomedical Campus.
 Alongside this new public transport route will be a new path for walkers, cyclists and horse riders, similar to the one along the existing guided busways.

 The proposals also include a new travel hub near the A11/A505/A1307 junctions.
 This travel hub would be in addition to the existing Babraham Road Park & Ride.

 More details on the project are on the project's background page.

-The Phase 1 elements of road safety, junction, walking and cycling improvements along the A1307 have been approved and are scheduled to be built and implemented over the next two years.
+The road safety, junction, walking and cycling improvements along the A1307 have been approved and are scheduled to be built and implemented over the next two years.
 Works to be carried out in the next year include: